tonyjhuang/reddit-to-gmap/README.md

 This command will:

-1. Fetch the specified number of posts from the given subreddit, currently caps at 100
+1. Fetch the specified number of posts from the given subreddit
 2. Process the posts to extract restaurant data
 3. Generate a CSV file with restaurant information in the `out/` directory